Image Source: KPIX-TV YouTube video screenshot

 © 2023 Blaze Media LLC.
 All rights reserved.

-Here's the local report about the neighborhood sex workers:
+Here's a local news report about the bizarre incident:

 Want to leave a tip?